 “Anyway,” he says, with a self-deprecating laugh, “enough of my Cassandra act.
 Let’s get back to the fundamentals.”
 And clicks ahead to a slide that reads CONTROLLERS ARE LIABLE IF THEY USE NON-COMPLIANT PROCESSORS and, a second later, PROCESSORS ARE LIABLE IF THEY USE NON-COMPLIANT SUB-PROCESSORS.
 Next to you, Chantal chokes for a moment on a swallow of La Croix Pamplemousse.
 “What?” she says.
 Startled.
 Frightened.
 The speaker glances up, unamused.
 “That’s right, young lady,” he says.
 “But if you could please save your questions for the end….”

-If your organization is engaging with the personal data of EU citizens, GDPR applies to you.
+If your organization is engaging with the personal data of EU data subjects, GDPR applies to you.
 But HOW it applies to you depends on the role you play in processing that data.
 Under GDPR, not all companies are treated equally.
 To comply effectively, brands have to know whether they’re a data controller, a data processor, or a data sub-processor under the regulation.

-As a rule, if your organization is the one making the final decision related to what personal data is being used from a given EU citizen, you’re probably a data controller.
+As a rule, if your organization is the one making the final decision related to what personal data is being used from a given EU data subject, you’re probably a data controller.
 If, on the other hand, your organization processes personal data, but you do it on behalf of a client, that means you’re likely considered a data processor under GDPR; and if you process data on behalf of a partner or client who, in turn, processes data for a data controller, you’re considered to be a sub-processor.

 In real life, the dynamic could look like this: there’s a hotel chain based in France that’s looking to gather information on their current and potential customers—they’re a controller.
 The agency that chain hires to analyze their customer data would be a processor, while the analytics software vendor who the agency depends on to support the analysis of that personal data would be a sub-processor.

 Under GDPR, it’s not enough to ensure that your organization is compliant—you have to make sure that any third parties who engage with the personal data under your control are also complying with the regulation.
-Because the stakes are so high, it’s a smart move for controllers (and processors, for that matter) to ensure that these obligations are reflected in the contracts they sign with other organizations involved in their processing of EU citizen personal data.
+Because the stakes are so high, it’s a smart move for controllers (and processors, for that matter) to ensure that these obligations are reflected in the contracts they sign with other organizations involved in their processing of EU data subject personal data.